rrios4/CIS3368_FinalProject/README.md

 # Book Store Webapp
 Final Project for the class of CIS 3368 of Spring 2020 that assigned us to build a web application that included the use of a transactional table in the database and use it on the actual application.
 This project made me learn about bootstrap 4, more about javascript, mysql, and dealing with API's using Java.
+This was all hosted in the AWS services using their instances in the console.

 ![Image of Homepage](https://github.com/rrios4/CIS3368_FinalProject/blob/master/src/main/webapp/images/1.png?raw=true)